The Gift of Healing

 There was nothing she could do to save her brother.
-So why did she think she could help this little boy?
+But could she help this little boy?

 It was strange being back at the Ronald McDonald House in Minnesota.
 For months my family had lived here while my nine-year-old brother, Evan, battled adrenoleukodystrophy, a condition that affected the adrenal glands and white matter of the brain.

 After Evan died we went home to California.
 Now, months later, my mom and I had returned to Minnesota to thank the hospital staff for all they’d done.
 Losing Evan still hurt so much.
 I’d hoped this trip would help me heal.

 The doctors and nurses weren’t the only ones I wanted to see during our visit.
 “Hi, Kelly!”
 I said to one of the residents from the Ronald McDonald House as I walked into the dialysis unit at the hospital.
 In the crib beside her was her two-year-old son who was a patient.

 Dominik’s bright brown eyes were the same as ever.
 Unfortunately, so was his condition.
 Dominik was born with failing kidneys.
 Every day a dialysis machine filtered the impurities from his body.
 Kelly had donated one of her kidneys, but her son’s body rejected the transplant.

 Dominik blinked sleepily at us from the crib.
 He was tired from the dialysis.

 We sat down to catch up.
 “Any luck finding a donor?”
 Mom asked Kelly.

 She shook her head.
 Dominik’s sister and brother were too young to donate, and Dominik’s dad had been tested, but he wasn’t a match.
 “All we can do is wait for an anonymous donor,” Kelly said.